PinsonJulien/odin-weather-app/README.md

 Currently none

 ## Features to implement
-- Shows next 7 days, including current
+- Refactor the input and labels.
-- Each have a card :
+- Page styling
-  - Overall
+- Left and right cursors and mouse mouvement events listening.
-  - Detailed, with a hour slider (datalist with input range)
+- Home page cleanup.